Alfredo Rodríguez: The Paris years

 In 1982, he went to Paris with flautist Art Webb due to the last-minute withdrawal of pianist Edy Martínez.
 He stayed there with Patato Valdés and began to work with his own group.
-In 1983, he recorded his first album in New York with his former bandmantes: Sonido sólido.
+In 1983, he recorded his first album in New York with his former bandmates: Sonido sólido.
 His second LP, Monsieur oh la la, was recorded in 1985.
 In 1990–91, he recorded his third album, this time live while on tour with Patato: Cuba-New York-Paris.
 The album saw limited release by the French record label Bleu Caraibes.
 In 1993, he recorded Para Yoya, also released by Bleu Caraibes, featuring Peruchín Jr., the guitarist, son of Peruchín.

 Between 1994 and 1995, he invited Cuban artists from New York, such as Roberto Torres and Papaíto, for live shows in Paris, where the Latin scene was growing.
 In 1995, he recorded the first album by Cubanismo, Jesús Alemañy's big band son revival project.
 The album was recorded in Havana, marking the first time Rodríguez had returned to his home country since 1960.
 Also in 1995, he recorded Único y diferente with Patato Valdés.

 In 1996, he returned to Cuba to record Cuba linda, his most critically acclaimed album, featuring some of the musicians from Cubanismo.
 He then toured California with Cubanismo to a great reception by audiences and critics.
 In Charleston, he played Cuba linda, although with a different lineup compared to the album sessions.
 He then toured Europe with Cubanismo; that would be his last tour with the band, which he quit after the release of Malembe.